Select Page

 And will you keep the faith?
 Will you swear by the old Jewish oath of our fathers?”

-[Two thousand Jewish hands were thrust in air, and two thousand Jewish throats uttered the oath: “If I turn traitor to the cause I now pledge, may this hand wither and drop off from this arm I now raise.]
+[Other workers got up and said “We are starving while we work, we may as well starve while we strike.”
+Two thousand Jewish hands were thrust in air, and two thousand Jewish throats uttered the oath: “If I turn traitor to the cause I now pledge, may this hand wither and drop off from this arm I now raise.]

 Source: Global Americans: A History of The United States, eds.
-Maria Montoya, Laura A. Belmonte, Carl J. Guarneri, Steven Hackel, and Ellen Hartigan-O’connor, (Cengage Learning, 2016), p.
+Maria Montoya, Laura A. Belmonte, Carl J. Guarneri, Steven Hackel and Ellen Hartigan-O’connor (Cengage Learning, 2016), p.
 487.

 Also: What Eight Million Women Want, by Rheta Childe Dorr (Boston: Small, Maynard & Company, 1910), pp. 170-171.